myliheik/FBSadjusted/README.md

 - If the adjusted values go below 0, they are set to zero.

 - Examples that work well, see: https://github.com/myliheik/FBSadjusted/blob/main/notebooks/01-plotResults.ipynb
-- Examples that have data gaps, not enough overlapping years (4), or other fishy issues: https://github.com/myliheik/FBSadjusted/blob/main/notebooks/02-plotFishyResults.ipynb
+- Examples that have data gaps, no overlapping years, or other fishy issues: https://github.com/myliheik/FBSadjusted/blob/main/notebooks/02-plotFishyResults.ipynb

 ### Results